MIvanchev/static-wine32/README.md

    * `--build-arg BUILD_WITH_LTO=n`: disables the link time optimizations.

-   * `--build-arg BUILD_WITH_LLVM=y`: compiles the AMD OpenGL driver, the Vulkan software renderer and a faster OpenGL software renderer; they require LLVM for on the fly code generation.
-Increases the build time and size significantly.

    * `--build-arg BUILD_JOBS=1|2|3|4|...`: set to number of parallel build jobs you'd like.
 By default it's set to 8. 🎶 It's gettin' hot in here 🎶